pixelbrawlgames/use-sui-zklogin/README.md

 # use-sui-zklogin

-React hook for seamless zkLogin integration on Sui.
-Simplifies authentication workflows by managing account retrieval, signature generation, and address resolution with zero-knowledge proofs.
+A custom React hook for seamless zkLogin integration on Sui.
+Simplifies authentication workflows by managing account retrieval, signature generation, and address resolution with zero-knowledge (zk) proofs.

+This project is built upon the following demos: ([Demo A](https://github.com/juzybits/polymedia-zklogin-demo), [Demo B](https://github.com/jovicheng/sui-zklogin-demo)), and the official [documentation](https://docs.sui.io/concepts/cryptography/zklogin).

 ## Table of Contents